ASHWIN776/nptel_programs/README.md

 Program 5
 Q.C Program to delete an element from a specified location of an Array starting from array[0] as the 1st position, array[1] as second position and so on.

+week 7 programs

+Program 1
+Q.Write a C Program to Count Number of Uppercase and Lowercase Letters in a given string.
+The string may be a word or a sentence.

+Program 2
+Q.Write a C program to find the sum of all elements of each row of a matrix.

+   Example: For a matrix  4 5 6

+                                        6 7 3

+                                        1 2 3

+  The output will be

+  15

+  16

+   6

+Program 3
+Q.Write a C program to find subtraction of two matrices i.e. matrix_A - matrix_B=matrix_C.

+ If the given martix are

+ 2 3 5     and  1 5 2    Then the output will be  1 -2 3

+ 4 5 6             2 3 4                                           2 2 2

+ 6 5 7             3 3 4                                           3 2 3

+ The elements of the output matrix are separated by one blank space

+Program 4
+Q.Write a C program to print lower triangle of a square matrix.
+For example the output of a given matrix

+2 3 4     will be       2 0 0

+5 6 7                      5 6 0

+4 5 6                      4 5 6

+Program 5
+Q.Write a C program to print Largest and Smallest Word from a given sentence.
+If there are two or more words of same length then the first one is considered.
+Here single letter such as "I" , "a" is considered as a word.